 Previously we looked at simple terminal commands like ls, cd.
 We know that ls simply outputs all files in working directory.
 But in practice command without options and parameters is almost useless.
 In more complex situations you may need to list special files, or list files from specific directory without going to it.
 This is why UNIX commands are run with options and parameters command [options] [parameters] There can be more than one option and parameter for single command.
 For instance we used a cd .. command to go to previous directory.
 Dots .. are nothing more than parameters.
 Lets see what parameters we have with ls command. ls -l it displays list of files in long format.
 You can see that we get much more information by ading simple option -l.
 Lets say we want to display files in long format from different than working directory.
 Then we need to type in path to directory as parameter.

 Computer users today are so attached to graphical interfaces.
 Sometimes it seems that people help computers to do the tasks.
-Can you imagine how many mouse clicks is required to do something simple.
-This is visible when task is cyclic like “find, sort, delete”.
-Sometimes you find yourself just clicking mouse and not seeing the result.
-What you would do half a day clicking the mouse, it can be performed with single command line.
-The question is how to be that smart and feel like a fish in a water in front of command prompt, shell or bash – call it how ever you want.
+Can you imagine how many mouse clicks are required to do something simple?
+This is visible when the task is cyclic like “find, sort, delete.”
+Sometimes you find yourself just clicking the mouse and not seeing the result.
+What you would do half a day clicking the mouse can be performed with the single command line.
+The question is how to be that smart and feel like a fish in the water in front of the command prompt, shell, or bash – call it however you want.
 It is a system program that accepts typed commands from used and performs tasks.
-If you look deeper at almost any program with graphical interface you will see that it is only a nice skin that hides same commands that run when user clicks buttons.
+If you look deeper at almost any program with the graphical interface, you will see that it is only a nice skin that hides the same commands that run when the user clicks buttons.
 None graphical interface can cower all features of shell commands.
-So if you start dealing with Linux, then start being friend to terminal.
-Historically Unix computers even didn’t have graphical interface, so all tasks were performed from terminal screen.
-This is why bash program that handles commands is well polished,…
+So if you start dealing with Linux, then start being a friend to the terminal.
+Historically Unix computers even didn’t have a graphical interface, so all tasks were performed from the terminal screen.
+This is…